 Register with the Amazon Affiliate Webpage

 The next step is registering your webpage as an Amazon Affiliate.
 It is the same process as you used to create your Amazon account.
-You will need to have a working email address and give the company any payment information that might be required.
+Again, you will need to have a working email address and give the company any payment information that might be required.

 Amazon will also need your phone number so that it can contact the person who is receiving payment.
 While joining the site may be free, the affiliates program will require a contact number to discuss any account changes or complaints.
 It also gives the user and company another layer of protection against fraud and misuse.